muthuesign/Hahn.ApplicatonProcess.May2020/README.md

 Note: npm is configured in project file

-If you want to run npm, navigate into "Hahn.ApplicatonProcess.Application\Hahn.ApplicatonProcess.May2020.Web"
+If you want to run npm mannualy, navigate into "Hahn.ApplicatonProcess.Application\Hahn.ApplicatonProcess.May2020.Web"
 //for development build
 Run> npm run build:dev